In-Game-Collectables/IGC_UE4/README.md

     * QRTexture: QR Code Texture of the link to the Checkout page
     * Checkout URL to the Checkout page
 ### Step 4: Checkout
-* Use the event dispatcher *onUploadFinished* to get either the link to the Checkout page or the Texture2D of the QR Code:
+* Use the event dispatcher *onUploadFinished* to get either the link to the Checkout page or the Texture2D of the QR Code

 <br />